Service Level Agreements (SLAs) Explained

 - Remedies: what happens if performance consistently fails.

-SLAs are most effective when paired with vendor governance: regular reviews, trend analysis, and continuous improvement.
+SLAs are most effective when paired with structured vendor governance: regular reviews, trend analysis, and continuous improvement.

 Common SLA metrics